demisto/content/Packs/FeedDHS/Integrations/DHS_Feed/README.md

 The Cybersecurity and Infrastructure Security Agency’s (CISA’s) free Automated Indicator Sharing (AIS) capability enables the exchange of cyber threat indicators, at machine speed, to the Federal Government community.
+Use this version if your certificate supports TAXII 1 protocol.
 ## Configure DHS Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.